mjneary10/shaunagra-test/content/cards/condolence/sorry-for-your-loss-mam-or-nan-thinking-of-you-card.md

 class ="lazy img-responsive hover-shadow" alt ="Sorry for your loss mam or nan thinking of you card"

 description = "This condolence card for the death of a mother says “Sorry for the loss of your Mam / Mom / Mother, Thinking of You”.
 It has an elegant butterfly design on the front.
 It has a pink watercolour at the back of the design.
-You may like to choose the feather design option either.
-Click here to buy."
+You may like to choose the feather design option either."
 +++